Intro

 In October 2006, The Sunday Age published contents of a leaked internal inquiry by the law firm, Clayton Utz, BAT’s lawyers in the McCabe case, into the handling of the case.
 The Sunday Age reported that Clayton Utz had launched internal inquiries after Justice Eames’ decision had been handed down.
 According to the paper, the internal inquiries found that two of the firm’s partners involved in the case, Glenn Eggleton and Richard Travers, had engaged in serious professional misconduct and that Eggleton had given evidence that was ‘potentially perjurious’.
 Travers had, according to the internal report, written correspondence that was designed to frustrate the discovery process.
 The report found: ‘This occurred against the backdrop of uncontradicted evidence that Mrs McCabe had only months to live.
 It seems clear that it was the intention of Travers to misuse the litigation process to take advantage of that fact.’
 The contents of the Clayton Utz report had never been put before a court.

 The Sunday Age published only some of the contents of the Clayton Utz report.
 Both The Sunday Age and Australian Financial Review wished to publish further of the contents.
 BAT brought an action against the Fairfax media company, of which the two newspapers are part, seeking injunctions preventing further publication of the material on the ground that the documents contained confidential material in the form of legally privileged communications.
-Ultimately, the claim was settled, with Fairfax agreeing not to publish certain parts of the material.
+Ultimately, the claim was settled, with Fairfax agreeing not to publish certain of the material.
 A similar claim for injunctions to prevent use of the documents was also brought against Slater & Gordon, law firm for the McCabe family.
 Slater & Gordon contested the application.
-The firm wanted to be able to use the documents to re-open the McCabe case on the ground that the judgement in BAT's favour had essentially been procured by fraud.
-As at the time of writing, these proceedings were still ongoing.
+The firm wanted to be able to use the documents to re-open the McCabe case on the ground that the judgment in BAT’s favour had essentially been procured by fraud.
 BAT also threatened both the McCabe family and employees of The Cancer Council Victoria with legal proceedings in relation to the documents.

 The seriousness of the destruction of documents